ARUSfs/DRIVERLESS/docs/instalarEntorno.md

     2. `Title`: Enter a descriptive name for your computer.
     3. `Key`: Copy all the contents of `~/.ssh/id_rsa.pub` and paste in this field.
     4. `Add SSH key`
-3. Try to only keep keys that you are sure you will use, and remove any that you know you won't use again.
+3. Try to only keep keys that you are certain are safe and remove any that you know you won't use again.
 Anyone with your private key could impersonate you!
-4. If not already configured, you should
+4. To make sure everything works correctly, you can run `ssh -T git@github.com`.
+Github should greet you back!
+5. Now go to wherever you wish to download the repository, and run `git clone ssh://git@github.com/ARUSfs/DRIVERLESS`. **Important** to remember that you shouldn't use the normal link.
+Always precede `ARUSfs` repositories with `ssh://git@github.com` instead of `https://github.com/`.